MicrosoftDocs/Viva/WorkplaceAnalytics/Use/csv-query-output-file.md

 ### Internal collaborators

-This attribute is only available for the *Time investor initiated meeting hours* metric.​ If the “Focus” filter in 3C is NOT set, this group will include all employees who are not in the group selected in 3c. ​This calculation is the total number of meeting hours created by the meeting organizers for other internal employees in the company who do not have the same group-by (organizational) attribute defined.
+This attribute is only available for the *Time investor initiated meeting hours* metric.​ ​If no “Focus” filter is set, this group includes licensed, internal employees who have no org data value or have a different value for the “Group by” attribute.
+It's the sum of meeting hours created by the time investors who organized the meetings with this group.​

 ## Group-to-group query output